mlapps/lightning-getting-started-docs/README.md

 in the `$enter()` hook we

 1. We calculate the new position the computer can move to
-2. If the `return` value is `-1` it means there are no possible move left and we force the `Game` Component in a `Tie` state because we don't have a winner
+2. If the `return` value is `-1` it means there are no possible moves left and we force the `Game` Component in a `Tie` state because we don't have a winner
 3. We create a random timeout to give a player a feeling that it's really playing against a human opponent.
 4. We hide the `PlayerPosition` indicator
 5. When the timeout expires we call `place()` with th `0` marker and go back to the root state `_setState("")